 Are you studying veterinary medicine, nursing, or technology?
-Our Veterinary Medicine project is a unique opportunity for qualified students and professionals.
+Our Veterinary Medicine Skills volunteer project is a unique opportunity for qualified students and professionals.
 Enhance your practical experience while supporting animals from disadvantaged communities and collaborating with a busy veterinary doctor serving low-income pet owners and rescued animals at an animal welfare facility.
 Alternatively, you can work alongside a team of seasoned veterinary professionals gaining hands-on experience with diverse variety of animals.
 For a comprehensive learning experience, consider combining both areas.

-Starting days | Starting days are Monday to Friday all year around |
+Starting days | Starting days are Monday to Friday.
+Closed between the 5th of December and the 15th of January. |

 Minimum Requirements | 2 weeks and longer subject to visa requirements.
 A minimum age of 20 years old and studying or qualified in a veterinary medicine field. |

-Cost | £1200 for 2 weeks and £350 for each additional week |
+Cost | £1000 for 2 weeks and £350 for each additional week |

-What is included | Food allowance, accommodation, meeting you at the airport, airport collection and drop-off, welcome braai (BBQ), Saturday tour, a welfare animal sterilized on behalf of the volunteer, pre-departure support, t-shirt, in-country staff, 24- emergency help and more |
+What is included | Food, shared accommodation, meeting you at the airport, airport collection and drop-off, weekly transport to and from your project, donation, pre-departure support, in-country staff, 24- emergency help and more |

 What is not included | Flights, visas, travel insurance, spending money |